-An insurance policy (see page 12) is an example of a contract.
+An insurance policy is one example of a contract.

 Read contracts thoroughly and ask questions BEFORE signing.
 Complete everything and keep a copy for yourself.

 Consumer protection laws let you cancel some contracts within three days of signing.

 Before you sign any contract, find out if you have that option.
 If you don't but have to cancel the contract later, you may have to pay a big penalty.

-Otherwise, you'll have to pay what the contract calls for
+Otherwise, you'll have to pay what the contract calls for.